“We can’t solve problems by using the same kind of thinking we used when we created them.”

 So what in the hell does that really mean?
 Delving into the new (and very exciting) world of neuroplasticity, I think I may finally, after much seeking, understand the science of how the brain works and how we can truly reinvent ourselves—our personalities and our day-to-day lives.

 Trying to figure out why my life is somewhat like Groundhog Day (the movie) has been the blight of my existence for a while.
-How can someone be reasonably intelligent, creative, have business acumen, and do a fuck load of things to reach a dream, and still wake up each day to a lot of reoccurring experiences with just some different players?
-Not only has it been a mystery to me, but to friends, family, coaches, and teachers who’ve watched me.
+How can someone be reasonably intelligent, creative, have business acumen, and do a fuck load of things to reach a dream, and still wake up each day to a lot of reoccurring experiences with only some different players?
+Not only has it been a mystery to me, but to friends, family, coaches, and teachers who have watched me.

 I’m thrilled when I get odd sparks, new little bits of magic or manna here and there, like dialing a radio and finding a beautiful song on a station, but then I hit the mountains (a challenge), lose the frequency, and static returns.